shini44/my-codef-site/content/_index.md

 *The basic roadmap to UK university applications is as follows:*

 1. **Decide on the university course you would like to pursue** based on your individual academic interests and possible future career aspirations.
-1. **Decide which 5 universities you would like to apply to.** During this stage there are several factors to consider: Campus VS. City locations, the requirements, length and structure of the degree, and so on.
+1. **Decide which 5 universities you would like to apply to.** During this stage, there are several factors to consider: Campus VS. City locations, the requirements, length and structure of the degree, and so on.
 1. **Write a Personal Statement** for your chosen degree.
-It is vital that your Personal Statement is an impressive reflection of your acadmemic capabilities.
+It is vital that your Personal Statement is an impressive reflection of your academic capabilities.
 1. **Apply for your chosen universities via UCAS.** This will entail administrative details, your personal statement, and a teacher reference.
 1. Depending on your choice of university, you may have an interview at this stage.
-1. **Wait for your chosen universities to respond to your applications**, then work hard for those A Levels!
+1. **Wait for your chosen universities to respond to your applications**, then work hard for those A-Levels!